mpk-software/googledrive-webdav/README.md

 Copy the `config.dist.php` file inside this repository to a file named `config.php` and update the configuration file to fit your needs.

 Call `./bin/sync` to initialize the connection to the Google Drive API.
 This command uses the previously stored `credentials.json` file to authenticate with Google Drive's API.
-When running this command the first time, it prints an URL which you should open in your web browser to get a verification code.
+When running this command the first time, it prints a URL which you should open in your web browser to get a verification code.
 Please type in the verification code to the console's prompt ("Enter verification code: ...").

 ## Sync
 After installing the script and initializing the connection to the Google Drive API, you are able to start the synchronization.